jerinsync/System-Analysis-and-Design-CSE471/README.md

 ## To run the server
-### Have XAMPP, Django installed in order to operate the server.
-1. Download the entire file, then put it in the `htdocs` folder (localhost folder).
-2. Start `Apache` and `MySQl` in XAMPP.
-3. Go to phpmyadmin, by clicking on the `Admin` button next to the `MySQl` start button, create a database named `uniinfodesk` and import the SQL file (uniinfodesk.sql) into that database.
-4. In vscode, open the folder `Fitness and Nutrition platform` and then type `python manage.py runserver` in a new terminal.
-Run this command from project directory.
+1. In vscode, open the folder `Fitness and Nutrition platform/hello` and then type `python manage.py runserver` in a new terminal.
+Run this command from project directory (hello).

 #### Optional: